sokolov-group/sqa_plus/sqa_original/README.md

 These functions act similarly to the RDM decompositions, although here the operators are detected automatically rather than by name.
 As a consequence, only normal ordered operators will be decomposed.

-The decomposition functions require all indices of the RDMs, creation operators, and destruction operators to have either the sqa.options.alpha_type or sqa.options.beta_type as one of their type groups.
+The decomposition functions require all indices of the RDMs, creation operators, and destruction operators to have either the sqa_plus.options.alpha_type or sqa_plus.options.beta_type as one of their type groups.
 This is so that the correct RDM tensors can be chosen during decomposition.

 As an example of using the decomposition, lets create a term that involves the 3-body all-alpha-spin RDM and then decompose it.